yaroslavyaroslav/OmniFocus-MCP/README.md

 # OmniFocus MCP Server

-A Model Context Protocol (MCP) server that integrates with OmniFocus to enable Claude to interact with your tasks and projects.
+A Model Context Protocol (MCP) server that integrates with OmniFocus to enable Claude (or other models) to interact with your tasks and projects.

 ## Status

-This is a work in progress.
+> ⚠️ **Warning**: This is a work in progress.
 It is not yet ready for serious use.

+### Roadmap

+- Explore the possibility of serving omnifocus data to the mcp as a resource.
+-  Add a tool for adding projects to omnifocus.
+- Add a tool for removing tasks
+- Add a tool for marking tasks as complete
+- Add a tool for editing any of the task fields
+- Add a tool for removing projects
+- Add a tool for editing any of the project fields
+- Explore the posibiility of interacting with custom perspectives

 ## Quick Start

 ## Overview

 ## Features

 ### Tasks

 #### addTask